mstorsjo/llvm-mingw/README.md

   objcopy/strip for this purpose instead, with a wrapper to relabel ARM/ARM64 binaries into something that binutils objcopy/strip accepts to work on, and back.
+- The import libraries that this toolchain produces are in the same COFF short import format as MSVC produces; GNU binutils doesn't support this format.

 Additionally, one may run into other minor differences between GCC and clang.